top of page

 Internal Construction

 A light foil kite only makes sense if the internal construction is also very light, but still robust to withstand intensive kite sessions.
 This includes not only very exactly cut-out elliptical crossports (holes) in the ribs, but also span-wise straps and V-tapes with a hem in order to be able to take significantly more load.
 This hem is only 5mm wide and requires the highest precision from the sewers.
-All span-wise straps are additionally edged with tape at both ends.
+All tension tapes are now made of real webbing and keep the kite even better in shape.
 Similar to the ribs the V-Tapes have holes cut out to save additional weight.
 So that the brake is particularly effective and creates agile flight characterictics the crossports are arranged in the ribs in such a way that there is a precisely defined kink point in the profile.

 LE Profile Reinforcements

 In modern foil kites so-called LE profile reinforcements are used along the leading edge.
-These are thin plastic rods that ensure a stable profile.
-With the Falcon these are intentionally kept quite short to save weight.
-The chosen material of the rods allows an extremely tight packing of the kite and even after months in the kite bag the rods correctly support the given profile of the kite.
+Until now these have always been thin plastic rods that ensure a stable profile.
+In the new Falcon-III these are now made of Nitinol.
+The material chosen for the rods is a special metal that allows an extremely tight packing of the kite and even after months in the kite bag the rods correctly support the given profile of the kite.
+You can even tie a knot in the rods and they immediately return to their original shape after the knot is undone.
 The pockets for the rods on the ribs are very elaborately manufactured so that the kite does not damage even with hard contact on the leading edge.

 Ribs